 By Coral Bliss Taylor

-SensorUp provides a cross-domain data exchange platform for the Internet of Things (IoT), based on international, open, geospatial standards.
-SensorUp’s platform is the world’s first and most complete, ready-to-use, compliant implementation of the OGC SensorThings API standard.
-SensorUp’s staff are experts in geospatial IoT data management.
-Dr. Steve Liang, founder and CEO of SensorUp, is the editor of the OGC SensorThings API standard specification and a globally recognized IoT expert.
+SensorUp provides a data exchange platform for the Internet of Things based on international, open, geospatial standards.
+SensorUp’s platform is the world’s first and most complete ready-to-use, compliant implementation of the OGC SensorThings API standard.
+SensorUp’s staff are experts in geospatial Internet of Things data management.
+Dr. Steve Liang, founder and CEO of SensorUp, is the editor of the OGC SensorThings API standard specification and a globally recognized Internet of Things expert.
 Learn more at www.SensorUp.com and from @SensorUp on Twitter.

 To learn more, please contact